-The department shall submit to the legislature an annual public report that does not disclose any identifying information about cardholders, medical marijuana organizations, or practitioners but contains all of the following information:
+The Department shall submit to the legislature an annual public report that does not disclose any identifying information about cardholders, Medical Marijuana organizations, or practitioners but contains all of the following information:

-- (1) The number of registry identification card applications and renewals; - (2) The number of qualifying patients and designated caregivers approved; - (3) The nature of the debilitating medical conditions of the qualifying patients; - (4) The number of registry identification cards revoked; - (5) The number of practitioners providing written certifications for qualifying patients; - (6) The number of medical marijuana dispensaries, medical marijuana production facilities, and safety compliance facilities; and - (7) The number of medical marijuana dispensary agents, medical marijuana production facility agents, and safety compliance facility agents.
+- (1) The number of registry identification card applications and renewals; - (2) The number of qualifying patients and designated caregivers approved; - (3) The nature of the debilitating medical conditions of the qualifying patients; - (4) The number of registry identification cards revoked; - (5) The number of practitioners providing written recommendations for qualifying patients; - (6) The number of Medical Marijuana dispensaries, Medical Marijuana production facilities, and safety compliance facilities; and - (7) The number of medical Marijuana dispensary agents, Medical Marijuana production facility agents, and safety compliance facility agents. - (8) Financial information regarding the implementation and/or/ maintenance of the Act's provisions.